 When you've been hurt, either in an accident or on the job, you need help.
 With medical bills mounting, calls from creditors, and the difficulty in getting better, you don't know where to turn.
 That's when Island Law Office, PC, LLO, can help.
 Island Law Office, PC, LLO is a full-service law firm that helps people.
 Island Law Office, PC, LLO will help you through the legal process and protect your interest.
 When Island Law Office, PC, LLO gets involved, you can set aside your worries and get back to getting better.
 So when you are injured, call Island Law Office, PC, LLO at (308) 633-4040.
 We'll help you get back on track.

 Bell Island is a graduate of the University of Nebraska College of Law and has lived in Scotts Bluff County since 1994.
 Bell started in the Scotts Bluff County Public Defender's office and opened his own practice in 1999.
 Bell continues to represent clients in the areas of Criminal Law, DUI, Divorce and Family law, and Probate, matters.
 Read More

 If you would like to schedule a initial consultation contact a Nebraska motor vehicle injury attorney, representing clients in Oshkosh, Nebraska at the Island Law Office, PC, LLO.
-Give us a call at (308) 633-4040 or complete our inquiry form.
+Give us a call at (308) 633-4040.